upperlinecode/p5-color-spiral/README.md

 #### Using this template, you will be able to practice the following:
-- hue, saturation and brightness
+- Using hue, saturation and brightness.
-- color functions
+- Using color functions: colorMode().
-- calling functions
+- Calling and using functions: angleMode().

 #### Get Started: